YiQiang1996/Hr_challenging_project/README.md

 Second Downlods "mask_rcnn.h5".
 Save it to the folder

-## Apply color splash using the provided weights
+## To detect the balloon in the image or videos using the provided weights
 Apply splash effect on an image:

 ```bash